lalsmith/UCLA-QBC/README.md

 bootcamp homework

 Lauren Smith
+All of my work in R for Primer of Ecology with R, including notes from my script

 > # B.2 Assignment
 > # I add two numbers and assign the result to an new object I call a.